chart21/hpmpc/README.md

 * Which party should share the dataset, Which party should share the function?
 * How many bits should be used for the fractional part, how many bits for the total bitlength?
 * Which truncation approach should be used?
 Should ReLUs by default be evaluated with reduced Bitwidth?
+* Should the inference be optimized for latency, bandwidth, Online Phase, or total execution time?
+Should a Preprocessing phase be used?

 The following commands are a quick way to compile the current configuration for a 3-PC protocol and run all executables locally.
 This compiles all player executables using g++ with -Ofast and runs all executables on localhost on the same machine.